gsichali/MS1-seample-yoga/README.md

 ## User Experience

 ### Target Audience
+2020 is the year that has transformed the wellbeing and fitness industry.
+And now that most businesses are migrating to online, my target audience is the people who are striving to look after their wellbeing amid the challenging times.

 ### User Stories
 At Seample we have two different kind of users.
 Online users and offline (studio users) users.
 We provide exceptional services equally to all users.